 Wouldn’t it be amazing if I helped leave the world a better place than I found it?

-I’ve had the privilege of traveling the world to support relief work in Indonesia, and assist many organizations combating poverty on the ground in Africa through my involvement with First Generation and my church.
+I’ve had the privilege of traveling the world to support relief work in Indonesia, and assist many organizations combating poverty on the ground in Africa through my involvement with non-profit organizations and my church.

 I am inspired by a quote from Jeffrey Sachs who stated, “It’s an amazing thing to think that ours is the first generation in history that really can end extreme poverty.
 Be honest; we have the science, the technology, and the wealth.
 What we don’t have is the will, and that’s not a reason that history will accept.”